lasselehtinen/elvis/README.md

     $search_results = Elvis::search($session_id, 'gtin:9789510123454');

 ### Search
 Wrapper for the search API, returns the hits found.
+Facets are not currently supported.
 You can find more information at https://elvis.tenderapp.com/kb/api/rest-search.
 You can find details about the function parameters below.

 **Simple search:**